mkim0214/Getting_and_Cleaning_Data_Course_Project/CodeBook.md

         + y_master.txt <- rbind(y_train.txt,y_test.txt)
             - 1 column.
 It is the activity ID.
 There are 6 activities from 1 - 6.
             - 10299 rows.
-Each row identifies an activity performed by a subject for a window sample. iv.
-(Instruction step 2) Columns that measure mean() or std() have been extracted from X_master.txt to form mean.std.data
+Each row identifies an activity performed by a subject for a window sample.
+    4. (Instruction step 2) Columns that measure mean() or std() have been extracted from X_master.txt to form mean.std.data
         + mean.std.features <- subset(features.txt, grepl("mean\\(",features.txt\$V2, ignore.case=TRUE) | grepl("std\\(",features.txt$V2, ignore.case=TRUE))
             - Of the 561 features in features.txt, 66 features that measure mean() or std() have been assigned to mean.std.features.
         + mean.std.data <- select(X_master.txt, mean.std.features$V1)
             - 66 columns that correspond to features in mean.std.features have been selected from X_master.txt to form mean.std.data
-    v.
-(Instruction step 3) Assign descriptive activity names to name the activities in the data set
+    5. (Instruction step 3) Assign descriptive activity names to name the activities in the data set
         + master.data <- cbind(subject_master.txt, y_master.txt, mean.std.data)
             - use cbind() to concatnate subject_master.txt, y_master.txt, and mean.std.data to form master.data
         + setnames(activity_labels.txt, 1:2, c("activity_id", "activity"))